xtuml/training/courses/System Modeling with the xtUML Editor/Execution/Launching-and-Stepping/Verifier Debug View.md

-Unerstand the use of the Debug View.
+Understand the use of the Debug View.
 In this video, you will learn:

-*   what information is available in the Debug View.
+*   What information is available in the Debug View.
-*   how to see local data values in an executing activity.
+*   How to see local data values in an executing activity.
-*   how to suspend and resume execution.
+*   How to suspend and resume execution.
-*   how to step through and into activity action language.
+*   How to step through and into activity action language.

-<iframe src="http://www.youtube.com/embed/5vEzZwmDM9M?rel=0" width="640" height="360" frameborder="0"></iframe>
+<iframe src="//www.youtube.com/embed/5vEzZwmDM9M?rel=0" width="640" height="360" frameborder="0"></iframe>

 <hr style="color: #cccccc;" />